CJ-2123/cj-2123.github.io/docs/reverse_rando.md

 # Tips and Tricks

+- Skateboards are available for movement in various worlds
 - During medallion collection in PR2, go to Ship Graveyard first and get two medallions there.
 Then go to Isla Del Muerta to get the last medallion.
 - After completing HB2 and completing the 1st CoR fight, the Transport to Remembrance shortcut in the Restoration Site is open.
 You need to do the 2nd CoR fight to complete Transport.
 - After beating Transport, you can leave and enter HB’s portal again to warp to Crystal Fissure.